Nature

 Young Naturalist Program

-The Young Naturalist Program (YNP) is a free summer program for teenagers.
-This program will allow teens with an interest in the environment to develop a greater appreciation of the outside world.
-We meet once a week for a 7 week series in the summer.
+The Young Naturalist Program (YNP) is a free summer program for teenagers who have an interest in the environment to develop a greater appreciation of the outside world.
+The group meets once a week for a 7 week series through out the summer.

-Customized programs for school groups and scout groups are available by appointment.
+Customized programs for school groups are available by appointment.
 Email Parks@co.burlington.nj.us to request a program.
-At this time due to in-person COVID-19 limitations, we cannot accommodate groups over 10 people at a time.
-Virtual options are available upon request.
+Virtual options are available upon request as well.

 Indoor Programs

-Please see our listings of virtual programs at the top of this page, as well as our archived presentations on the Burlington County Parks YouTube channel.
-At this time, due to COVID-19 limitations, the following presentations are potentially available live via an online platform for your group or organization:
+Please see our listings of virtual programs in the right column of this page, as well as our archived presentations on the Burlington County Parks YouTube channel.
+The following presentations are potentially available for your group or Burlington County organization:

 Click here for a full description of each presentation (PDF).